 In our view, the benefits of being among the first to join these collaborative efforts far outweigh any advantages of a cautious approach.
 First movers can both influence the development of standards and ensure that the solutions they would like to apply in their own operations are among those widely adopted among the value chain.
 Late movers risk finding themselves shut out – particularly if competitors are already participating.

 A good way to start is to make sure your own data and systems are consistent and up-to-date.
 Learn about the technology, obtain a deep understanding of the limitations and identify current pain points.
-Before launching blockchain at scale, a company should conduct proof-of-concept tests to check viability of potential applications.
+Before launching blockchain in shipping at scale, a company should conduct proof-of-concept tests to check the viability of potential applications.
 Create APIs (Application Programming Interface) that allow you to share your data with different platforms!
 For those proofs of concept, the company should then design plans to implement at scale and commercialize in stages.

 How can T&L overcome fragmentation and create data standards, especially when some companies benefit from the lack of transparency?

 Overcoming fragmentation is not all in or nothing!
 It’s everyone’s own decision to think about what data is really crucial as a competitive advantage or differentiator and what is not and could potentially be shared.
 For starters, we expect the emergence of consortia with shared interests that start to create (semi-) public data pools.
 Moreover, 3rd party platforms that act as “connectors” in the industry will play an increasingly important role by transforming different data standards into one “format”.
 For industry participants, it will require a certain level of commitment to test a new platform though.
-I can only advise to be open for some level of data sharing, sign up for a short-term contract and optimize the way you use the platform over time.
+I can only advise being open for some level of data sharing, sign up for a short-term contract and optimize the way you use the platform over time.
 Start with a limited data pool only and then increase collaboration via APIs—for example when you’re fully convinced by the services the platform offers.

 You mention that traditional technologies are still the right choice for transactions and processes that involve a small number of parties who already know each other – What are viable alternatives to create efficiency in peer-2-peer collaboration?